 Bridge Pin Dots: Faux Tortoise

 This guitar was played semi professionally for many years, but has been somewhat dormant for a while.
 We recently had it looked over and determined it needed a neck reset.
 This was carried out by Luke Parry of Northern Beaches Guitar Repair in Sydney.
-Luke did a great job, and there are certainly no structural issues now.
+He also gave this instrument a total refret using original spec wire, and levelled the fingerboard.
+Luke did an exceptional job, and there are certainly no structural issues now.

-Luke also provide a new saddle, adjusted the nut slots and gave it light fret dress and overall setup.
+Luke also gave this M-36 a new bone nut and saddle plus a complete overall setup.
 It is now playing beautifully.

 This one has Martin’s square tube truss rod from the period.
-It now plays comfortably right up the neck with a medium low action.
+It now plays comfortably right up the neck with a lovely low action.

 It is in fine condition for an “almost vintage” guitar.
 There are a few marks expected of a 40 year old instrument, but nothing offensive.
-There’s a little fret wear on the lower neck, but plenty of years to go before a refret is required.
 The tuners are solid and adjust with accuracy, and the intonation is good.

 Most importantly, this M-36 sounds great, with a rich, complex midrange, clarity in the top end, and some lower mid punch that does not get too boomy.